UWrc/UWrc.github.io/docs/storage/gui.md

 <img src="/img/docs/globus/3_gcp_endpoint.png" alt = "Image shows collections tab where personal endpoint should be if configured correctly." />

 Once your Globus Connect Personal collection is loaded on the second pane, you can navigate to the files you wish to transfer.
 Select files to transfer with the check box and press start.
 Once a transfer has started, a green box will show that your transfer request has been successfully submitted and you have the option to "View details."
 For small transfers, speeds are fast and results are complete quickly; you can "refresh list" on the receiving collection to see newly transferred files.
 Larger transfers can occur unsupervised and with minimal interruptions.
-Globus will send you an email when your transfer is compelted.
+Globus will send you an email when your transfer is completed.

 <img src="/img/docs/globus/4_kopah_transfer.png" alt = "Image shows how to select a file with the check box, start the transfer with the start button, and view transfer details as needed." />